Senpaiyaa/Point-Of-Sale/README.md

 ## Deployment

 This is tested only on localhost using XAMPP.
-Note that there are still broken files and the ```DocumentRoot``` of this app is still not yet completed.
-This application is not ready yet for unit testing until the files has been uploaded.
+Note that there are still broken files and the ```DocumentRoot``` of this app is still not yet completed and is currently under maintenance.

 ## Built With